onap/dcaegen2/docs/sections/services/datalake-handler/overview.rst

    - Read data directly from Kafka for performance.
    - Support for pluggable databases.
 To add a new database, we only need to implement its corrosponding service.
    - Support REST API for inter-component communications.
-Besides managing DatAlake settings in MariaDB, Admin UI also use this API to start/stop Feeder, query Feeder status and statistics.
+Besides managing DatAlake settings in postgres, Admin UI also use this API to start/stop Feeder, query Feeder status and statistics.
-   - Use MariaDB to store settings.
+   - Use postgres to store settings.
    - Support data processing features.
 Before persisting data, data can be massaged in Feeder.
 Currently two features are implemented: Correlate Cleared Message (in org.onap.datalake.feeder.service.db.ElasticsearchService)  and Flatten JSON Array (org.onap.datalake.feeder.service.StoreService).
    - Connection to Kafka and DBs are secured